Strangeal/Leaderboard/README.md

-# Todo-list-review
+# Leaderboard

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse Todo-list Project
+# Microverse Leaderboard Project

 > **The leaderboard website displays game scores submitted by different players.
 It also allows you to submit your score using the form section.**